AlienVault OTX

 Get Pulse Details

-Retrieves detailed information of pulse(s) with ID(s).
+Retrieves detailed information on pulses.

 READER NOTE

-Run the Search Pulses command to obtain Pulse IDs.
+Run the Search Pulses command to obtain the Pulse IDs.
 Pulse IDs can be found in the raw data at the path $.results[*].id.

 Input